kannibalox/rtorrent-docs/docs/include-cmd-network.rst

          Determines if how HTTPS connections are validated.
          By default, both the peer and the host are fully validated.
-         See the curl documention for
+         See the curl documentation for
          `SSL_VERIFYHOST <https://manpages.ubuntu.com/manpages/jammy/en/man3/CURLOPT_SSL_VERIFYHOST.3.html>`_
          and
          `SSL_VERIFYPEER <https://manpages.ubuntu.com/manpages/jammy/en/man3/CURLOPT_SSL_VERIFYPEER.3.html>`_